 - Documentation for on-premise installation

 IO64 Conversion Console is developed for functional examination of the toolkit as of first phase.
-It does not include any limitation of capability.
-Only limitation of public URL is daily source size for single user.
-At it's core, it uses BaseGenerator described in Batch Mode section below.
-All required steps are executed in-memory.
+It does not include any functional limitation.
+All conversion steps are executed in-memory.

 The following video shows complete conversion process in batch mode; DDL export, indexing source codes for fast lookups through conversion, PL/SQL to Java conversion and execution of resulting Java code.
 Example package first selects records with cursor from a source table and inserts or updates to target table.
 After each iteration inserts changelog to another table.